reasonml/reason-react/website/blog/2023-09-13-reason-react-ppx.md

 title: Support for the JSX transform under a new name `reason-react-ppx`
 ---

-Today, we're releasing ReasonReact 0.12!
+Today, we're releasing reason-react 0.12!
 The most important changes are renaming the JSX transform PPX from `reactjs-jsx-ppx` to `reason-react-ppx`, along with many other improvements:

 - `reason-react-ppx` now emits the React 17 [JSX transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).
 - Prop locations have been greatly improved, resulting in much better editor integration.